Andrew-O39/FolioCite/docs/user_guide.md

 After running the program, open your browser and visit:http://127.0.0.1:8000

-This is the main search page.
+You will arrive on the main Search page.

 ---